Summary

 (Translation from the Italian by Nicole Zimmerman)

-Over the course of their career, Fugazi were one of the most important groups of the punk-rock story, aside from being the pride and joy of the music scene in Washington, DC at the time.
-For a decade, the group remained a bulwark of honesty and devotion, as well as intelligence and inspiration, for the rest of the bands on the rock scene.
+Over the course of their career, Fugazi were one of the most important groups in punk-rock story, aside from being the pride and joy of the music scene in Washington, DC at the time.
+For a decade, the group remained a bulwark of honesty and devotion, as well as intelligence and inspiration, for other bands.
 Their ethical and political contributions were on par with their artistic contributions.
-Fugazi transformed hard-core rock into an means of expression that was as adaptable as it was powerful - not that different from what Jim Morrison was doing with psychedelic rock.
-Their theatrical sound has no equal within the annals of the genre, which was created as a reaction to the theatrics of rock.
+Fugazi transformed hardcore rock into a means of expression that was as adaptable as it was powerful - not much different from what Jim Morrison was doing with psychedelic rock.
+The group's theatrical sound has no equal within the annals of the genre, which arose as a reaction to the theatrics of rock.
 Ian MacKaye had a strict moral code but an unrestrained artistic sensibility; he was also one of the more polished intellectuals of punk-rock.
-The group was itself, in fact, the objective of the underground career of MacKaye, that originated from his experience with the group Minor Threat, which lasted only a short time but left an indelible mark on the hard-core scene in Washington.
+The group was, in fact, the objective of the underground career of MacKaye, one originated from his experience with short-lasting but influential group Minor Threat.
 In 1993 the group disbanded.
 MacKaye gathered together what was left of the group Faith (another storied group from the area), and formed the group Embrace.
-The songs recorded in 1985 finally appeared in the album Embrace (Dischord, 1987), and they unveiled a performer that was increasingly rousing and continually striving in his existential “preaching”.
+The songs recorded in 1985 finally appeared in the album Embrace (Dischord, 1987), and unveiled a performer that was increasingly rousing and continually striving in his existential “preaching”.
 As if possessed by supernatural spirits (like Jim Morrison), MacKaye pulled from all his resources, like an actor consumed in an engaging Shakespearian solo.
 MacKaye recorded another single under the alias Egg Hunt before being joined by Guy Picciotto, the former band leader of Rites Of Spring, and forming Fugazi (a Vietnam-era slang expression for “fucked-up situation”), a quartet complete with 2 singers, drummer Brendan Canty (also from Rites Of Spring) and bassist Joe Lally.

-The EP Fugazi (Dischord, 1988) was a hard-core milestone.
-The adolescent uneasiness of Minor Threat became an existential fever that burned and corroded.
-MacKaye’s performance was set in an apocalyptic scenario where emotions became exasperated in a beastly manner and enormous tensions cut into the psyche.
-Equally, the primitive and naïve hard-core of Minor Threat passed and became a complex and diversified rock, the rhythms broken in the breathless lament of an agony without end.
-The sarcastic shouting of MacKaye and the “war cry” made up the singular call-and-response in the general pandemonium of Waiting Room after which the rhythm section created a tense climate with a pounding staccato from the bass and the hiccupping syncopation of the keyboard (which remained one of the group's masterpieces).
-One can sense the influence of Clash but the sound is infinitely more violent and fragmented.
+The EP Fugazi (Dischord, 1988) is a milestone in hardcore punk.
+The adolescent uneasiness of Minor Threat becomes an existential fever that burns and corrodes.
+MacKaye's performance was set in an apocalyptic scenario where emotions become exasperated in a beastly manner and enormous tensions cuts into the psyche.
+Equally, the primitive and naive hardcore sound of Minor Threat passes and becomes a complex and diversified type of rock music, the rhythms broken in the breathless lament of an agony without end.
+The sarcastic shouting of MacKaye and the "war cry" makes up the singular call-and-response in the general pandemonium of Waiting Room after which the rhythm section creates a tense climate through a pounding staccato from the bass and a hiccupping syncopation of the keyboard (which remains one of the group's masterpieces).
+Although one can sense the influence of the Clash, the sound is infinitely more violent and fragmented.
 Bulldog Frog merges the emotionalism of "emo-core" with the walls of sound of the MC5, repeating a verse with a psychotic tone as one would a magic spell and then exploded with a deafening emphasis.
-The most serene moment on the album was Bad Mouth, conducted with an almost reggae pace on a melody and a riff from power-pop.
-Also different was Burning, one of the most sinister and mysterious tracks on which the lyrics are sung in a vibrant manner with a surreal accompaniment from a bass that continuously repeated the same sinister sound and a keyboard that made rhythms with chopsticks, while the guitar only sounded occasionally with a casual distortion.
-Founded on dualism by the 2 vocalists, the sound of the quartet is weakened at times by the guitar and, paradoxically, this is what gives the sound a charge and a dynamic that was without
+The most serene moment on the album is Bad Mouth, which is conducted with a reggae-like pace and a power-pop riff.
+Also different is Burning, one of the most sinister and mysterious tracks, on which the lyrics are sung in a vibrant manner with a surreal accompaniment from a bass that continuously repeats the same sinister sound and a keyboard that makes rhythms with chopsticks, while the guitar only occasionally contributes with a casual distortion.
+Founded on dualism of the two vocalists, the sound of the quartet is weakened at times by the guitar.
+Surprisingly, this unevenness is what gives the sound its unprecedented

-precedent.
-The guitar dominated with it's dissonances, it's repetitions and "raga" Give Me The Care, a rock track influenced by the Sonic Youth, and Suggestions, a quiet blues that renovates Led Zeppelin and Cream with punk-rock and reggae sounds.
+The guitar dominates with its dissonances, its repetitions and "raga" Give Me The Cure, a rock track influenced by Sonic Youth, and Suggestion, a quiet blues that renovates Led Zeppelin and Cream with punk-rock and reggae sounds.

-The third and preparatory EP, Three Songs (1990), contains another of the group's classics: Song Number One, on which the maturing of MacKaye on guitar was evident - the 2 vocalists counter each other gloriously, MacKaye rough and hoarse, Picciotto savage and resounding, while the guitar sets itself afire and rants in riffs increasingly epic, reminiscent of Jimi Hendrix.
-The instrumental Joe Number One was an eerie dance, like that of the Fleshtones, in line with their apocalyptic vision of an individual continuously crushed by society.
-And Break-In was the most important instrumental score - fast, fierce, dragging, a concentrate of staccato at breakneck speed and
+The third and preparatory EP, Three Songs (1990), contains another of the group's classics: Song Number One, on which the maturation of MacKaye on guitar is evident and the two vocalists counter each other gloriously, MacKaye rough and hoarse, Picciotto savage and resounding, while the guitar sets itself afire and rants in riffs increasingly epic, reminiscent of Jimi Hendrix.
+The instrumental Joe Number One is an eerie dance, like that of the Fleshtones, in line with their apocalyptic vision of an individual continuously crushed by society.
+And Break-In is the most important instrumental score - fast, fierce, dragging, a concentrate of staccato at breakneck speed and

 epidermal riffs.
-"You are not what you own", "Never mind what's been selling, it's what you're buying" and so on: these were the slogans of Repeater (Dischord, 1990), the group's first true album (the CD edition also contained the tracks from Three Songs), and one of the most revolutionary discs of rock music.
-Not only that the album railed against society but did it with an almost Zen-like attitude.
-Not only that the album invented an explosive and catastrophic sound that did not exist before but also that it became the soundtrack for the revolutionary and purging mood, and therefore gave it another dimension beyond the existential - the metaphysical music genre.
-The Fugazi affirmed that they were the equivalent of Bob Dylan for the generation of the 90's (while, for example, Nirvana stopped at the existential dimension).
-Technically the album was the archetype of all of post-punk, the benchmark that inspired all hard-core of the 90's.
-The Fugazi used indulging pauses, glacial accord, ringing of guitar, furious howling, and above all continual changing of scene to
+"You are not what you own", "Never mind what's been selling, it's what you're buying" and so on: these are the slogans of Repeater (Dischord, 1990), the group's first true album (the CD edition also contains the tracks from Three Songs), and one of the most revolutionary discs of rock music.
+The album not only rails against society but does so with an almost Zen-like attitude.
+The album not only invented a unique explosive and catastrophic sound but also became the soundtrack of a revolutionary and purging mood, and therefore gave it a dimension beyond the existential - the metaphysical.
+Fugazi affirmed that they were the equivalent of Bob Dylan for the generation of the 1990s (while, in contrast, Nirvana stopped at the existential dimension).
+Technically the album is the archetype of all of post-punk, the benchmark that inspired all hardcore of the 1990s.
+Fugazi employs indulging pauses, glacial accord, ringing of guitar, furious howling, and above all continual changing of scene to

 accentuate the drama of the atmosphere.
 The more “regular” tracks are Merchandise, which fluctuates between heavy-metal and reggae, and the tribal instrumental Brendan Number One.
-The most captivating track was perhaps Turnover, which after an initial excitement finished in a breathless boogie.
-The leaders found that the group's strength was however in the tracks that, musically speaking, imparted a greater sense of catastrophic terror and solitude of the individual: in Sieve-Fisted Find, with agitation worthy of the first Pere Ubu, in Styrofoam, completely shouted as if in mortal agony, and in Blueprint, a mixture of the Velvet Underground, Stooges, and AC/DC.
-The earthy syncopation of Greed, the angry heavy-metal rumble of Two-Beats Off, all formed the grammar of the language of dramatic tension.
-Even though the confusion was excessive here and there, the vehemence still reigned supreme and redeemed even the baseless drunk (for example, in the title-track).
+The most captivating track is perhaps Turnover, which after an initial excitement finishes in a breathless boogie.
+The leaders found that the group's strength, however, was in the tracks that, musically speaking, impart a greater sense of the catastrophic terror and solitude of the individual: in Sieve-Fisted Find, with agitation worthy of the first Pere Ubu albums, in Styrofoam, completely shouted as if in mortal agony, and in Blueprint, a mixture of the Velvet Underground, Stooges, and AC/DC.
+The earthy syncopation of Greed, the angry heavy-metal rumble of Two-Beats Off, all form the grammar of a language of dramatic tension.
+Even though the confusion is excessive here and there, the vehemence still reigns supreme and redeems even the baseless drunk (as, for example, in the title-track).
 The album sold more than 100,000 copies and almost turned the group into a record company.
 The fans saw in MacKaye's integrity one of the few moral examples during the 90's ("You are not what you own", he said in Merchandise).
 In this disc Fugazi found a legendary equilibrium between fierce passion and almost mathematical intelligence, between instinct and rationale, between poetry and engineering.

 |